Herd Immunity: How Many People Need to Get the COVID-19 Vaccine?Aug. 4, 2021 - Katie McCallum

 Re-imagine your scenario, but this time with most of your squad vaccinated.
-Your un-vaccinated friend might get COVID-19, but the rest of you will be protected.
+Your unvaccinated friend might get COVID-19, but the rest of you are much more likely to be protected.
 And with only one person ill, the odds of the virus spreading from squad to crew to fam are much lower, too.

 Herd immunity won't come easy, though